det-lab/unix-tips/docs/index.md

-        06_searching_for_files.md    # Tips on how to search for files 07_searching_inside_files.md # Tips on searching for content inside files 08_editing_files.md          # Explaining ways to edit the content inside files examples/
+        06_searching_for_files.md    # Tips on how to search for files 07_searching_inside_files.md # Tips on searching for content inside files 08_editing_files.md          # Explaining ways to edit the content inside files 09_shell_scripts.md          # Learning how to script with the shell examples/
             constellations.csv
             galaxies.csv